rali-udem/jsRealB/demos/Weather/README.md

                 )
         return "\n".join(paragraphs)

 A period is described as a list of sentences dealing with different weather aspects when they are relevant according to the data for the given period: conditions of the sky (clear, cloudy, etc.), precipitations (quantity of snow or rain), wind (direction and speed), temperature (levels, variations within the period) and the value of the UV index.
-When the data is not *interesting* for the period, these functions return `None` which is ignored.
+When the data is not *relevant* for the period, these functions return `None` which is ignored in the final realization.

     def forecast_period(wInfo,period,lang):
         sents=filter(lambda l:l!=None,[